 Preparationof Thymoquinone Nanoparticle (TQ-NP)

 Nanoparticles are made by the pegylation method.
-A series of concentrations of PEG 400, PEG 4000 and PEG 6000 were made as polymers, Tween 80 as a surfactant in the optimization of nanoparticles can be seen in table 1.
+A series of concentrations of PEG 400, PEG 4000 and PEG 6000 were made as polymers.
+Tween 80 was used as surfactant in the optimization of nanoparticles shown in table 1.
 Each formula was made as much as 5 mL with 1 mg of thymoquinone.
-Dissolved 1 mg of thymoquinone in 70% ethanol.
-Tween 80 added 0.03 mL into the mixture until it was homogeneous, then the mixture was slowly dripped into polyethylene glycol (PEG) while being sterilized at a speed of 700 rpm for 6 hours.
+One mg of thymoquinone is dissolved in 70% ethanol to form a solution of a concentration…...
+Tween 80 (0.03 mL) was added into the mixture until it was homogeneous, then the mixture was slowly dripped into polyethylene glycol (PEG) while being sterilized at a speed of 700 rpm for 6 hours.
 The TQ-PEG dispersion was then rotated to remove solvents and made into powder with freeze drying technique to obtain classiﬁed TQ-NP.

 Characterization of TQ-NP